List of features on X: Character limits

 In 2016, Twitter announced that media such as photos, videos, and the person's handle, would not count against the already constrictive 140 character limit.
-A user photo post used to count for a large chunk of a Tweet, about 24 characters.
+A user photo post used to count for a large chunk of a tweet, about 24 characters.
 Attachments and links would also no longer be part of the character limit.

 On March 29, 2016, Twitter introduced the ability to add a caption of up to 480 characters to each image attached to a tweet.
 This caption can be accessed by screen reading software or by hovering the mouse above a picture inside TweetDeck.

-Since March 30, 2017, the Twitter handles are outside the tweet itself, therefore they no longer count towards the character limit.
+Since March 30, 2017, Twitter handles are outside the tweet itself, therefore they no longer count towards the character limit.
 Only new Twitter handles added to the conversation count towards the limit.